minio/docs/source/reference/minio-mc/mc-put.rst

    - ``ALIAS/BUCKET/OBJECT-NAME``
    - ``ALIAS/BUCKET/PREFIX/OBJECT-NAME``

-.. mc-cmd:: --encrypt
+.. mc-cmd:: --enc-c
    :optional:

-   Specify the key to use for decrypting and encrypting the uploaded object.

-   Requires that you also specify the key to use with the :mc-cmd:`~mc put --encrypt-key` flag.

-   Alternatively, set the :envvar:`MC_ENCRYPT` environment variable.
+   Encrypt or decrypt objects using client provided keys.
+   Repeat the flag to pass multiple keys.

+   Keys must be in either Raw Base64 or Hex format.

-.. mc-cmd:: --encrypt-key
+.. mc-cmd:: --enc-kms
    :optional:

-   Specify the key to use for decrypting and encrypting the uploaded object.
+   Encrypt or decrypt objects using specific server-side keys.
+   Repeat the flag to pass multiple keys.

+   Defaults to the value in the :envvar:`MC_ENC_KMS` environment variable.

+.. mc-cmd:: --enc-s3
+   :optional:

+   Encrypt or decrypt objects using default server-side keys and configurations.
-   Requires that you also pass the :mc-cmd:`~mc put --encrypt` flag set to ``TRUE``.
+   Repeat the flag to pass multiple keys.

-   Alternatively, set the :envvar:`MC_ENCRYPT_KEY` environment variable.
+   Defaults to the value in the :envvar:`MC_ENC_S3` environment variable.

 .. mc-cmd:: --parallel, --P
    :optional: